 This article explains how to configure Smart Caching for Smart Connection.
 For information about using it, see Automatically downloading a routed file in Smart Connection.

 Using Smart Caching for Smart Connection requires the following to be in place:

-- The Content Station Server plug-in 10.28 or higher1 (see step 6 'Installing the Content Station Server plug-in' in Content Station 10 full installation.)
+- The Studio Server plug-in or higher1 (see step 5 'Installing the Studio Server plug-in' in Studio full installation).

-1 Smart Connection makes use of the Smart Caching feature of Content Station 10 and therefore requires components of Content Station 10.
-Content Station 10 itself is not required.
+1 Smart Connection makes use of the Smart Caching feature of Studio and therefore requires components of Studio.
+Studio itself is not required.